Our dental clinic is open and you can read our COVID-safe procedures here.

 As masters of our craft, we have the skills and the experience to create an astonishingly lifelike restoration that blends in seamlessly with your remaining teeth.

 The implant itself is a metal post that is anchored directly into the jawbone at the missing tooth site.
 Once in position, any remaining bone tissue fuses with it over time to create a super-strong platform which can then be topped with a restoration (typically a dental crown).

 The main difference between dental implants and other forms of missing tooth replacements are that because tooth implants are anchored directly into the jaw, they become a permanent part of the mouth.
 For patients, it means that they can eat their favourite foods once again without restriction while rediscovering their previously hidden smile.

-As one of only 16 Branemark Centres located around the world, we are leaders in the field of dental implants in Belfast and Edinburgh.
+As one of only 16 Branemark Centres located around the world, we are leaders in the field of dental implants in Belfast, Edinburgh and Glasgow.

 We are dedicated to providing first-class treatment where the emphasis is on unparalleled patient care.